1xch/flip/README.md

 # flip

-A flag line processor for the go programming language
+A flag line processor for the Go programming language